-- The plant that NPM Silmet OÜ now uses as a rare-metals Nazi gasoline enterprise before turning into a Soviet forceduranium for weapons. - The Silmet waste would be the first radioactive waste sent to from Europe, across the Atlantic Ocean. - With a new rare earth elements enterprise in the works in 2021, both accepting radioactive waste from Estonia and shipping back to Estonia.
+- The plant that NPM Silmet OÜ now uses as a rare-metals factory once housed a Nazi gasoline enterprise before turning into a Soviet forced-labor facility enriching uranium for weapons. - More than 1.4 million pounds of radioactive waste were shipped from the facility to the White Mesa Mill.
+The Silmet waste is the first radioactive waste sent to the mill from Europe. - With a new rare earth elements enterprise in the works in 2021, in addition to accepting radioactive waste from Estonia, the mill could begin shipping rare earth carbonate back to Estonia.